By Kendra Lee

 B2B Lead generation is a system.
 It’s a business process just like the fulfillment side of your business.
 As such, you have to treat it like a business process.
 It’s continuous.
 You’re going to commit to it, feed it, and watch it produce over time.
 Use this system to drive consistent leads now, during pandemic-times and even after, because it is a system, not a point in time, one-off activity.

-There are three stages in a lead generation system:
+There are three stages in the lead generation process:

 Starting a lead generation system consists of a deep reflection of your business.
 This is something you do every six months to re-evaluate your direction and fine tune it based on the lead generation results you’re getting.